 She transformed from a teen sitcom star into an Emmy-winning actress who navigated a public health battle with raw honesty.

-Christina Applegate entered America's living rooms as the hilariously dim Kelly Bundy on 'Married... with Children,' a role she inhabited for a decade and which cemented her as a fixture of pop culture.
-Rather than be typecast, she deliberately sought out more nuanced work, earning a Golden Globe nomination for the sitcom 'Jesse' and a surprise Emmy for a scene-stealing guest turn as Rachel's sister on 'Friends.'
-Her career found a new, critically acclaimed gear with the amnesia comedy 'Samantha Who?,' which showcased her gift for physical comedy and emotional depth.
-In 2021, her diagnosis with multiple sclerosis led her to a poignant, final performance in the Netflix series 'Dead to Me,' where her physical struggle informed a raw and celebrated portrayal.
-Applegate's journey reflects a resilience that moved her beyond her breakout role into a respected figure who has handled personal and professional challenges with striking candor.
+Christina Applegate played the hilariously dim Kelly Bundy on 'Married... with Children' for a decade.
+She earned a Golden Globe nomination for the sitcom 'Jesse' and won an Emmy for a guest turn as Rachel's sister on 'Friends.'
+The amnesia comedy 'Samantha Who?' showcased her gift for physical comedy and emotional depth.
+In 2021, her diagnosis with multiple sclerosis led to a final performance in the Netflix series 'Dead to Me.'
+Her physical struggle informed a raw portrayal.
+Applegate handled personal and professional challenges with striking candor.

 1965–1980